kannans89/graphql-learning/3.EnvironmentSetup/EnvSetup.md

 ### Step 4 : Create flat file database

 This tutorial will be using flat files to store and retrieve data.Create two files **students.json** and **colleges.json** .
 Following will be the contents of the files.
+These database files will be used in illustrations explained in the subsequent chapters.

 - following is colleges.json